LLMozes/sql-data-warehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+> This project was completed as a guided hands-on exercise under the instruction of **Baraa Al-Sheikh**.
+> The course focused on building an SQL-based data warehouse from scratch, covering end-to-end data engineering practices.

 ---

 ## 🏗️ Data Architecture